ipfs-inactive/research/OPEN_PROBLEMS/PRESERVE_USER_PRIVACY.md

 Data Encryption means that we encrypt data at rest and only decrypted to consume it.
 This means that only the owner of the decryption key can access it.
 Some solutions with this technique are:

 - [ipfs-senc](https://github.com/jbenet/ipfs-senc) - Encrypts the data with a symetrical key that is shared to the receiver through a sidechannel

+##### Capability Systems / Cryptographic ACLs

 - [peer-base cryptographic ACLs](https://github.com/peer-base/peer-base) - These are used by [PeerPad](https://peerpad.net).
 The way they work is that for each user, a Pub/Priv key pair is generated and every time a user wants to make a modification, signs that modification and then encrypts it with a symmetric room key, so that only owners of the symmetric key can change and only changes from valid peers are accepted.

 ##### Private/Disjoint Networks

-Creating a separate IPFS Network will ensure that only the nodes can access the content within that network. [libp2p-pnet](https://github.com/libp2p/specs/blob/master/pnet/Private-Networks-PSK-V1.md) takes that one step forward and creates a protection using a pre-shared key.
+Creating a separate IPFS Network will ensure that only the nodes can access the content within that network.

+- [libp2p-pnet](https://github.com/libp2p/specs/blob/master/pnet/Private-Networks-PSK-V1.md) takes that one step forward and creates a protection using a pre-shared key.
 This means that only the owners of that key can join this network (to prevent from mistakenly joining two networks and making all data accessible).

 ### Within the broad Research Ecosystem
 > How do people try to solve this problem?